zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 righteousness, the four god feet, the five senses, the five powers, the seven enlightenment factors, and the eight sacred paths.

-『The one who sees the death of life, the one who is pitiful, knows that there is no way,
+"The one who sees the death of life, the one who is pitiful, knows that there is no way,

 used this way to cross the storm in the past, and they will be and present.
-』[SN.47.18]
+"[SN.47.18]

 This is the single enlightened person who "has crossed the road without fork" as alone.